e-id/extension/README.md

 Open e-ID browser extension allows browser to communicate with the Open e-ID desktop application.

-The extension is mandatory for Firefox.
+The extension is mandatory for older Firefox versions.